Setting up a website and hosting options

 Choose from this list:

-- academic research units and projects
+- research centres, programs, labs and projects

-- affliated projects
+- affliated research projects

-- USSU societies
+- USSU societies.

 All core academic unit websites (including departments, schools and graduate centres) are managed using a website content management system (called the WCM).